Emversity Allied Health Sciences programs

 Surgery | Skin, Head and Neck region, Arteries, Veins, Breast, Oesophagus, Stomach and duodenum, Small intestine, Colon and rectum, Appendix, Acute abdomen, Urology |

-In order to successfully complete the MBBS course, it is extremely essential that candidates complete their one-year rotatory internship.
+To complete the MBBS course, candidates must complete their one-year rotatory internship.
 When candidates are under the internship period, they will be provided with hands-on experience of how things work in their field.
 They will also be taught how to maintain interpersonal relations with their patients.
-During this internship session, emphasis will be laid on hands-on experience.
+During this internship session, emphasis will be placed on hands-on experience.
 Also, the department that is concerned will be maintaining a daily logbook for each candidate.
 The postings will keep on changing at intervals, the scheme of which is mentioned in the table below.

 Internship postings